FrancisPhillipsBuger/Quantum_Bayesian/README.md

 $$\mathrm{mBIC} = \ln\frac{\sigma^2}{\sigma_0^2} + \frac{k\ln n}{n} + \frac{2\gamma}{n}\,k\ln\frac{p}{k},$$

 where $k$ is the subset size, $p$ the number of candidate components and $n$ the number of training samples.
-The top-$k$ subset models are averaged (Tier 1), and a residual learner corrects what they miss.
+The top-$k$ subset models are averaged into an ensemble, and a residual learner corrects what they miss.
 QBM is specifically designed to compare classical and quantum machine learning on the same materials-science regression task: the subset search and the kernels can run on a classical computer or on a simulated gate-model quantum computer.

 ## Why QBM?